SandyRodger/LS170-171/L5_transport_layer_security.md

   - Encryption: Encypting a message so that only the person with the matching decryption key can read it.
   - Authentication: A process to identify the identity of a particular person in the exchange.
   - Integrity: Tell whether a message has been tampered with or faked entirely.
 - A message doesn't have to use all three of these.
-You could, for instanct, design an app to decrypt messages from a sender without authenticating where the message came from.
+You could, for instance, design an app to decrypt messages from a sender without authenticating where the message came from.
 But in practice, these three services are used together to provide the strongest encryption possible.

 ## [TLS Encryption](https://launchschool.com/lessons/74f1325b/assignments/54f6defc)

-- TLS sets up an encrypted connectiuon with the "TLS Handshake".
+- TLS sets up an encrypted connection with the "TLS Handshake".

 A Brief history of Cryptography:

 - The Caeser Cipher
-- Blaise de Vigenere ( I don't understand this cipher)
+- Blaise de Vigenere (I don't understand this cipher)

 ### Symmetric Key encryption